 In 2008, Andy established a Preschool Drumset Program at the Barness East Valley Jewish Community Center in Chandler, Arizona, and in 2013, started an electronic drum set lab for third-eighth graders at Self Development Charter School in Mesa, AZ.

 Besides working as a free-lance musician, he played in number of Arizona-based groups including Jumping Genes, Triple Screw Sea Giants, Whole Milk, Phoenix Jazz Workshop, DH4, Chris Champion, the Tommy Eggleston Trio, NuWrld Jazz Project, Stan Sorenson and Jazz Prose, Peter Zale, Avalon, The Pita Jungle Jazz Jam House Band, Monte Procopio, and Jed’s A Millionaire.
 Andy has also played with many well-known musicians and groups including the Ronettes, the Shirelles, the Drifters, the Tokens, Ike Cole (brother of Nat “King” Cole), and Tony Malaby.

-In January 2014, Andy was hired as an associate editor at Drum! magazine in San Jose, CA, which eventually turned into freelancing for the magazine.
-Andy plays with Santa Cruz rock cover band Spun and now LA-based, Jed’s A Millionaire, teaches drums at The Rhythm Academy Of San Jose, and runs a bucket drumming enrichment program called Bucketeers for students ages two and up.
+In January 2014, Andy was hired as an associate editor at Drum! magazine in San Jose, CA, which recently has turned into freelancing for the magazine.
+Andy plays with Santa Cruz rock-reggae-dance-blues cover band Spun, Jed’s A Millionaire (now LA-based), Super Kitty (Bay Area), and Synge (Phoenix).
+He also teaches drum lessons at The Rhythm Academy Of San Jose, and runs a bucket drumming enrichment program called Bucketeers for students ages two and up.